 ConnectWell Community Health Accessibility Pledge

 Dignity is present when a service is provided in a way that allows the person with a disability to maintain self-respect and the respect of other people.
-People with disabilities are not treated as an afterthought, or forced to accept lesser service, quality or convenience.
+People with disabilities are not treated as an afterthought or forced to accept lesser service, quality or convenience.

 Independence allows a person with a disability to do things on their own without unnecessary help, or interference from others.

-Integration is evident, when service is provided in a way that allows the person with a disability to benefit from the same services, in the same place, and in the same or similar way as other customers, unless an alternate measure is necessary to enable the person to access goods or services.
+Integration is evident when a service is provided in a way that allows the person with a disability to benefit from the same services, in the same place, and in the same or similar way as other customers, unless an alternate measure is necessary to enable the person to access goods or services.

 Equal opportunity exists when people with disabilities have an opportunity equal to that given to others to access your goods or services.

-- Considering individual and special needs when applying ConnectWell Community Health policies and rules
+• Considering individual and special needs when applying ConnectWell Community Health policies and rules

-- Communicating with people in a way that meets their needs
+• Communicating with people in a way that meets their needs

-- Welcoming accompanying support people
+• Welcoming accompanying support people and service animals

-- Offering a range of assistive devices
+• Offering a range of assistive devices

-- Letting people know if services are not available where possible, for example, if a program is going to be closed or if the website is not available
+• Letting people know if services are not available where possible, for example, if a program is going to be closed or if the website is not available

-- Ensuring emergency responses address accessibility
+• Ensuring emergency responses address accessibility

-- Training staff and volunteers to provide the best possible service
+• Training staff and volunteers to provide the best possible service

-- Providing opportunities for continuous improvement and regular review of accessibility policies and procedures
+• Providing opportunities for continuous improvement and regular review of accessibility policies and procedures

-* ConnectWell Community Health uses the definition of disability in the AODA.
+ConnectWell Community Health uses the definition of disability in the AODA.
 A disability can include: a) physical disability, infirmity, malformation or disfigurement, b) mental impairment or developmental disability, c) learning disability, d) mental disorder, and e) an injury or disability for which government benefits are received.

 ConnectWell Community Health Accessibility Pledge Downloadable/Printable PDF